apache/arrow-adbc/README.md

 Instead of writing code to extract Arrow data out of each individual database, applications can build against the ADBC APIs, and link against drivers that implement the standard.
 Additionally, a JDBC/ODBC-style driver manager is provided.
 This also implements the ADBC APIs, but dynamically loads drivers and dispatches calls to them.

 Like JDBC/ODBC, the goal is to provide a generic API for multiple databases.
-ADBC, however, focuses on Arrow-based data access for analytics use cases - primarily bulk data retrieval and ingestion, and not the full spectrum of use cases that JDBC/ODBC support.
+ADBC, however, is focused on bulk columnar data retrieval and ingestion through an Arrow-based API rather than attempting to replace JDBC/ODBC in all use cases.
 Hence, ADBC is complementary to those existing standards.

 Like [Arrow Flight SQL][flight-sql], ADBC is an Arrow-based way to work with databases.
-But Flight SQL is a database access _protocol_ that also defines the wire format and network transport, so it's only useful if a database specifically implements support for it.
-ADBC lets drivers wrap existing database protocols, whether Arrow-native or not.
+However, Flight SQL is a _protocol_ defining a wire format and network transport as opposed to an _API specification_.
+Flight SQL requires a database to specifically implement support for it, while ADBC is a client API specification for wrapping existing database protocols which could be Arrow-native or not.
 Together, ADBC and Flight SQL offer a fully Arrow-native solution for clients and database vendors.

 For more about ADBC, see the [introductory blog post][arrow-blog].